Buescher to replace Stenhouse at Roush Fenway for 2020

 Stenhouse has piloted the No. 17 car for the past seven seasons after taking over for Matt Kenseth in 2013.

 Buescher drove the No. 34 Ford during his Cup rookie season in 2016, racing his way into the playoffs via a victory at Pocono.
-He is currently 20th in the NASCAR Cup point standings.
+Currently 20th in the NASCAR Cup point standings, he tweeted later in the day:

 Comments